How to Dehydrate Chamomile in a Food Dehydrator: Boosting Wellness Your Way

 You might be wondering: How would I know if my chamomile flowers are perfectly dehydrated?

-Well, dehydrated chamomile flowers should be brittle and crack under pressure, the petals retaining a faint shade of their original color.
-In essence, these flowers should feel dry and appear light and airy, and not display any signs of mildew or discoloration.
+Well, your goal is to have completely dried flowers.
+Dehydrated chamomile flowers should be brittle and crack under pressure, the petals retaining a faint shade of their original color.
+In essence, these dried flowers should feel dry and appear light and airy, and not display any signs of mildew or discoloration.
+Make sure the flowers are completely dried before storage to ensure quality and prevent mold.

 It’s practically impossible to over-dry your herbs, but remember, under-drying can lead to mold growth so be watchful!